 They meet their supervisors together regularly, and are active participants in the research life of the Centre.
 Research students at the CMS are introduced to the benefits of collaborative work from an early stage in their research careers.
 To find out more about the kind of research that goes on at the CMS, have a look at staff research interests and what current students are working on: Staff research interests | Current PhD projects

 What skills can I learn?

-Tuition can be offered in medieval languages (Medieval Latin, Old English, Old French, Old Norse or Middle Welsh).
+Tuition can be offered in medieval languages (Medieval Latin, Old English, Old French, Old Norse).
 Palaeography and Diplomatic are taught by specialists in the early, high and late Middle Ages.
 Modern language teaching can be provided by the university's Languages for All centre.
 Many PhD students take the opportunity in the second or third year to gain some undergraduate teaching experience in their area of interest.

 What if I want to specialize in one discipline?

 Students who prefer to specialize in only one discipline are very much part of life at the Centre (and their supervisors are often based there).
 They will be registered with one of the departments whose staff make up the CMS, so they will need to apply directly to the Archaeology, English, History, or History of Art departments themselves.

 PhD students at the CMS are active contributors to the research life of one of the most vibrant communities of medievalists in the world, whether they are registered at the CMS itself or in one of the individual departments, whose medieval students participate in the academic and social life of the Centre as well as in their own Departments.

 They convene research groups where they share their research in the company of teaching staff and fellow students, they participate in the regular research seminars, and they frequently attend talks given by visiting speakers.